KSylwander/DOHexKeyboard/README.md

 }
 ```

-Then start the SDK:
+Then start the kit:

 ```swift
 blippit.start()
 ```

-This will ask the SDK to start looking for app terminals and transfer payload on blip.
+This will ask BlippitKit to start looking for app terminals and transfer payload on blip.

-When the SDK is no longer used, you need to stop it:
+When no longer used, you need to stop it:

 ```swift
 blippit.stop()